City Hunter: Manga

-The series ran in the shōnen manga anthology Weekly Shōnen Jump from 1985's 13th issue until 1990.
-The series was printed in 35 collected volumes by Shueisha under the Jump Comics range between January 15, 1986, and April 15, 1992.
+Written and illustrated by Tsukasa Hojo, City Hunter started in Shueisha's shōnen manga anthology Weekly Shōnen Jump on February 26, 1985, and ran until the December 2, 1991, issue.
+Its chapters were collected by Shueisha in 35 volumes, under the Jump Comics imprint, between January 15, 1986, and April 15, 1992.
 In these volumes the series is grouped into 55 different stories or "episodes" instead of as their original individual chapters.
 Each story is centred on a different female character or "heroine".
-The series was an 18 volume edition by Shueisha from June 18, 1996, to October 17, 1997.
-A third edition of 32 volumes was published by Tokuma Shoten from December 16, 2003, to April 15, 2005.
-To celebrate the 30th anniversary of the series, a fourth edition City Hunter XYZ edition is being published by Tokuma Shoten across twelve volumes.
-The first volume was published on July 18, 2015.
-The eighth volume was published on October 20, 2015.
+An 18-volume bunkoban edition was released by Shueisha from June 18, 1996, to October 17, 1997.
+A third edition City Hunter Complete Edition of 32 volumes was published by Tokuma Shoten from December 16, 2003, to April 15, 2005.
+To celebrate the 30th anniversary of the series, a fourth edition, City Hunter XYZ edition, was published by Tokuma Shoten across twelve volumes from July 18 to December 19, 2015.
+In 2019, a fifth edition, City Hunter Zenon Selection, was released in 29 volumes by Coamix to coincide with the French live-action adaptation of City Hunter, Nicky Larson et le parfum de Cupidon.

-Takehiko Inoue was an assistant on the series.

 Attempts were made to license the series for the American comic market during the 1980s; however, Hojo insisted the manga should be released in the right-to-left format.
 In 2002 Coamix created an American subsidiary, Gutsoon!
 Entertainment.
 City Hunter was a flagship title in their Raijin Comics anthology.
 Raijin switched from a weekly format to a monthly format before being cancelled after 46 issues.

-In 2012, the series was available to read in Japanese as an iPhone application by Rainbow Apps.
-However, by October 31, 2016, the service was officially terminated.
+In 2022, Coamix's MangaHot service began publishing City Hunter manga in English digitally.
+In April 2025, Abrams ComicArts announced that it will start releasing the manga in an omnibus edition in print under its Kana imprint on September 9 of the same year.
+Kana is using a new English translation for the release.